 Links & Resources

-On this page you will find links to other sites which we think have good and important things to say that you may want to think about.
+We have also included links to other sites which we think have good and important things to say that you may want to think about.

 Singer/Songwriter and Co-Writer/Color Artist for The Adventures of Hydro Girl, Sarah Renehan was born with Hydrocephalus (fluid on the brain); she had her first brain surgery at four weeks old.
 In 2011, after spending a lengthy time hospitalized, and enduring another four brain surgeries, Sarah founded The Brain Drain Project, a website that provides support and raises funds for those living with Hydrocephalus.
 Through many website interactions, it became clear to Sarah that a lot of people with the condition, young and old, had been victims of bullying.
 These experiences encouraged Sarah, in collaboration with her brother John, to introduce the world to Hydro Girl, a symbol of hope and inspiration, created to let it be known that being different is not something to be ashamed of–it’s something about which to be proud.
 The Adventures of Hydro Girl features Sam, a young girl with Hydrocephalus, which has somehow (as we find out later in the story) given her superpowers.
 It is up to Sam and her team to fight the villainous Mad Migraine before he destroys Blue Lake City.